rschmukler/chino/Readme.md

 side equivalents with the appropriate DOM elements.
 This means that you can define events for views rendered server side and have them apply client side.

+## Using the DataStore

+To avoid creating multiple instances of what should be the same object, Chino uses `Chino.DataStore` which intelligently maps the "same" objects to the same location in the `Chino.DataStore`. `Chino.DataStore` can then be dumped out client side to create instances of the objects.

+If you want to manipulate the `Chino.DataStore` directly you may do so with the following methods:

+### .addObject(obj)

+Adds the object to `Chino.DataStore` and returns the `lookupId` to get it out with.

+If it can auto-determine the `lookupId` of the object (more on this below) it will use it.
+Otherwise it will randomly generate an `lookupId` instead.

+### .get(lookupId)

+Returns the object from `Chino.DataStore`.
+If the object cannot be found, it returns `null` instead.

+### .addLookupIdMethod(str)

+Informs Chino on additional ways to attempt to auto-resolve the `lookupId` of the object.

+    var article = { title: "This is a catchy article",
+                    description: "This is some content which you shou...",
+                    slug: 'this-is-a-catchy-article' };

+    Chino.DataStore.addLookupIdMethod('slug');

+    var lookupId = Chino.DataStore.addObject(article);

+    console.log(lookupId);
+     => this-is-a-catchy-article

+### .dump()

+Returns the contents of the `DataStore`.
+Useful for Middleware to expose it to the client.
+See below.

+## Middleware

+By default, Chino includes some Middleware to aid developing express applications.

+The middleware exposes one method, `res.renderChinoView`.
+This method behaves differently depending on how you configure the Middleware.

+### Configuring a layout

+#### Setting the file

+If you want a jade template to render as the layout of the application, without any `Chino.View` associated with it.

+    Chino.Middleware.layoutPath = '/some/path/to/file';

+From then on, any `Chino.View` rendered with `res.renderChinoView` will be inserted in the `body` element.

+#### Set where the view gets inserted

+If you'd rather it gets inserted elsewhere you can configure `Chino.Middleware.insertPoint` with a CSS querystring for where you'd like it.

+    Chino.Middleware.insertPoint = '#app-content';

+#### Passing additional variables into the template.

+Sometimes you need additional variables for your template to be rendered.
+You can define that by setting `Chino.Middleware.exposeVariables`

+    Chino.Middleware.exposeVariables = function(req, res) {
+      return {
+        errorMessage: req.flash('error'),
+        infoMessage:  req.flash('info'),
+        signedIn:     res.user != undefined
+      }
+    };

+### Manipulating the DOM after render

+If you need to manipulate the DOM after the Middleware is done rendering the view and DataStore.

+To do that, you can specify `Chino.Middleware.postRender`.

+    Chino.Middleware.postRender = function($, req, res) {
+      $('head').prepend("<script>alert("Hello World")</script>");
+    };

+Additionally, you can also make `Chino.Middleware.postRender` work with async operations by specifying a fourth argument, `done` and calling it.

+    Chino.Middleware.postRender = function($, req, res, done) {
+      setTimeout(function() {
+        $('head').prepend("<script>alert("Hello World")</script>");
+        done();
+      }, 500);
+    };

 # License

   MIT